-- Failing Grade on Assignment\ - Report Filed with the Dean of the College - Required Conference with the Dean of the College - Required conference with professor or advisor regarding the underlying reasons for the offense, so that the student can be referred to in-house remedies as necessary.
+- Failing Grade on Assignment - Report Filed with the Dean of the Undergraduate College or Dean of the School of Professional and Graduate Studies - Required meeting with the Dean of the Undergraduate College or Dean of the School of Professional and Graduate Studies - Required meeting with professor or advisor regarding the underlying reasons for the offense, so that the student can be referred to in-house remedies as necessary.

-\Exception: If the grade-weight of the specific assignment is not significant enough to affect the student's final grade, a heavier penalty may be assessed.
+Exception: If the grade-weight of the specific assignment is not significant enough to affect the student's final grade, a heavier penalty may be assessed.